Time-Optimal and Energy-Efficient Deterministic Consensus: Binary Consensus

-Conceptually, the algorithm consists of three phases: Phase~1 consists only of round $1$, in which every player $p$ wakes up and, if $p$ has input value $X=1$, then they send a message with a single bit $1$ to all members of committee $C_1$.
-Any member $q \in C_1$ who has $Y=0$ and receives such a message becomes \emph{active}, in the sense that $q$ remains awake in the subsequent Phase~2 for the next $T=\lt\lceil \frac{f+1}{\sqrt{n}} \rt\rceil$ rounds.
+Phase 1 consists only of round $1$, in which every player $p$ wakes up and, if $p$ has input value $X=1$, then it sends a message with a single bit $1$ to all members of committee $C_1$.
+Player $p$ becomes \emph{active}, in the sense that $p$ remains awake for the next $T=\lt\lceil \frac{f+1}{\sqrt{n'}} \rt\rceil$ rounds, where $T$ is a counter that is decremented by $1$ in each subsequent round.
+Any member $q \in C_1$ who has $Y=0$ and receives such a message becomes \emph{active} as well.